 - Substrate layer — Also called the board, this is the very base of the screen, which supports all the other layers.
 On a flexible display, the substrate is made of plastic or, less commonly, metal.
 Most flexible screen devices today use a substrate made of a polymer plastic called polyimide (PI).
 In addition to being flexible and insulating, polyimide features high mechanical strength and thermal stability.

 - TFT layer — Applied on top of the flexible substrate, the TFT (thin-film transistor) layer controls power delivery to each pixel.
 Think of it as a “power grid” that connects all the pixels in the display.
-On an OLED screen, unlike on LCD, each pixel can be controlled individually, allowing for high contrast rates and lower power consumption.
+On an OLED screen, unlike on an LCD, each pixel can be controlled individually, allowing for high contrast rates and lower power consumption.

 - OLED layer — The light-emitting layer is made up of individual pixels, each of which comprises red, green, and blue subpixels.
 Each pixel can hit a certain color and luminosity by varying the amount of power its subpixels receive.
 In turn, pixels combine to form the image we see on the display.
 The OLED layer is made of several sub-layers, including a cathode, an anode, and a layer of organic light-emitting material sandwiched between them.

 - Cover layer — Also called the encapsulation layer, this is the layer that seals and protects the other layers.
 It’s also the layer users touch when they interact with folding screens.
 In terms of materials, the cheaper option is polyimide (same as the substrate), while more recently, we’ve seen manufacturers adopt ultra-thin glass (UTG).
 UTG is tougher than plastic and feels more like regular glass, while still being able to bend.
 Samsung has been using UTG on the latest Z Flip and Z Fold.

 What else should I know about how folding screens work?